mendix/docs/content/en/docs/appstore/modules/oidc.md

         ]
         ```

-    * Microsoft Azure AD – in this case the `roles` claim is interpreted, using the roles claim in the access token — for example:
+    * Microsoft Entra ID – in this case the `roles` claim is interpreted, using the roles claim in the access token — for example:

         ```json {linenos=false}
         "roles": [